adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #12 Install nodemon on the back-end to help with the development

-#13 Create the first api endpoint (simple '/') that sends back hello world
+#13 Create the first api endpoint: get (simple '/') on server.js that sends back hello world